(1300 292 371)

 A sequence of characters used for authentication.

-Password attack is an attempt to discover or bypass passwords used for authentication on systems and networks, and for different types of files.
+An attempt to discover or bypass passwords used for authentication on systems and networks, and for different types of files.

 A piece of software designed to remedy security vulnerabilities, or improve the usability or performance of software and ICT equipment.